 - (a) In the following waters the indicated miscellaneous restrictions shall apply: - (1) Bog Meadow Pond, Norwich.
-The use of vessels is prohibited. - (2) Hewitt Pond (Lower Hewitt Pond), North Stonington.
-The operation of vessels with motors, except for electric motors, is prohibited. - (3) Housatonic River, Kent.
-Those portions of the Housatonic River within one hundred feet of signs indicating such closure posted by the Department of Energy and Environmental Protection at or near the mouths of Kent Falls Brook and Macedonia Brook shall be closed to all fishing during the period June fifteenth through September fifteenth, inclusive.
+The use of vessels is prohibited. - (2) East Twin Lake, Salisbury.
+The use of radios by fishermen is prohibited from 11:00 p.m. to 6:00 a.m. prevailing time. - (3) Hewitt Pond (Lower Hewitt Pond), North Stonington.
+The operation of vessels with motors, except for electric motors, is prohibited.

-- (4) Isinglass Reservoir (Far Mill Reservoir), Shelton.
-Ice fishing is prohibited. - (5) Messerchmidt's Pond, Deep River, Westbrook.
-The operation of vessels with motors, except for electric motors, is prohibited. - (6) Quassapaug Lake, Middlebury, Woodbury.
+- (4) Housatonic River, Kent.
+Those portions of the Housatonic River within one hundred feet of signs indicating such closure posted by the Department of Energy and Environmental Protection at or near the mouths of Kent Falls Brook and Macedonia Brook shall be closed to all fishing during the period June fifteenth through September fifteenth, inclusive. - (5) Isinglass Reservoir (Far Mill Reservoir), Shelton.
+Ice fishing is prohibited. - (6) Messerchmidt's Pond, Deep River, Westbrook.
+The operation of vessels with motors, except for electric motors, is prohibited. - (7) Quassapaug Lake, Middlebury, Woodbury.
 The closed season for fishing shall be from midnight on the last day of February through 6:00 a.m. on the second Saturday in April.
-Ice fishing is prohibited.
-The daily creel limit for trout shall be one and the minimum length shall be eighteen inches.
-The daily creel limit for black bass shall be one and the minimum length shall be eighteen inches. - (7) Salmon River, East Haddam.
-Those portions of the Salmon River in East Haddam within one hundred feet of signs indicating such closure posted by the Department of Energy and Environmental Protection at or near the spring entering the Salmon River, approximately 220 feet south of the paved boat ramp in Sunrise Resort State Park, shall be closed to all fishing during the period June fifteenth through September fifteenth, inclusive. - (8) Saugatuck Reservoir, Easton, Redding, Weston.
-Ice fishing is prohibited. - (9) Shelton Reservoir #2, Shelton.
-Ice fishing is prohibited. - (10) West Pequonnock Reservoir, Monroe.
-Ice fishing is prohibited. - (b) (1) In reclaimed waters the use of fish, alive or dead, as bait, is prohibited when so posted.
-The possession on such waters or the shores of such waters of any species of fish, alive or dead, except trout or salmon, is prohibited when so posted. - (2) In the following waters the use of alewives, blueback (glut or river) herring, gizzard, hickory or threadfin shad as bait is prohibited.
+Icefishing is prohibited.
+The daily creel limit for trout and charr shall be one and the minimum length shall be eighteen inches.
+The daily creel limit for black bass shall be one and the minimum length shall be eighteen inches. - (8) Salmon River, East Haddam.
+Those portions of the Salmon River in East Haddam within one hundred feet of signs indicating such closure posted by the Department of Energy and Environmental Protection at or near the spring entering the Salmon River, approximately 220 feet south of the paved boat ramp in Sunrise Resort State Park, shall be closed to all fishing during the period June fifteenth through September fifteenth, inclusive. - (9) Saugatuck Reservoir, Easton, Redding, Weston.
+Ice fishing is prohibited. - (10) Shelton Reservoir #2, Shelton.
+Ice fishing is prohibited. - (11) Trap Falls Reservoir, Shelton.
+The closed season for fishing shall be from midnight on November thirtieth through midnight on June thirtieth.
+Icefishing is prohibited.
+The daily creel limit for black bass shall be two and the minimum length shall be sixteen inches. - (12) West Pequonnock Reservoir, Monroe.
+Ice fishing is prohibited. - (b) - (1) In reclaimed waters the use of fish, alive or dead, as bait, is prohibited when so posted.
+The possession on such waters or the shores of such waters of any species of fish, alive or dead, except trout, charr or salmon, is prohibited when so posted. - (2) In the following waters the use of alewives, blueback (glut or river) herring, gizzard, hickory or threadfin shad as bait is prohibited.
 The possession on such waters or the shores of such waters of any live individuals of said species, is prohibited.